Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.33 Event Handling in React/README.md

 ## Introduction to Event Handling in React

 In this lesson, we will discuss handling events in React, detecting user interactions with your app or components, and using React to render different things depending on those events.

+## Example: Button Color Change on Mouse Events

+By the end of this lesson, you will have built functionality where, as you mouse over a button, it turns black, and when you mouse away, it turns white.
+To implement this, we will combine concepts such as conditional rendering, inline styling, mouse events, and state management.